 Folie à deux, also known as shared psychosis, is a form of psychosis in which symptoms of a delusional belief are transmitted from one person (the primary) to the next (the secondary) notably when the people live together, are physically or socially isolated, and may have little outside interaction with other people.
 This shared psychosis can involve more than two people.

-Major depressive disorder is a mental illness characterized by intense periods of sadness, hopelessness, and worthlessness that may become so extreme that they cause psychosis.
+Major depressive disorder is a mental health illness characterized by intense periods of sadness, hopelessness, and worthlessness that may become so extreme that they cause psychosis.

 Psychosis due to medical condition: Hallucinations, delusions, and other symptoms may be the result of another illness that impacts proper brain functioning.
 These may include brain cancer, tumors, or head injury.

-Schizoaffective disorder is a mental illness that features symptoms of two different mental health disorders: schizophrenia and depression or bipolar disorder.
+Schizoaffective disorder is a mental health illness that features symptoms of two different mental health disorders: schizophrenia and depression or bipolar disorder.
 Schizoaffective disorder affects the way a person thinks, behaves, expresses emotions, perceives reality, and relates to the world.

 Substance-abuse psychotic disorder is the development of psychotic features as a result of toxic chemicals or poisonous drugs that may include legal or illegal drugs.
 Generally self-resolving, substance abuse psychosis may, upon occasion, be irreversible and lead to lasting changes in the way a person perceives the world.